Skip to Content

 These are the main reasons we do not recommend that you opt for a cheap diamond stone for your knife sharpening.
 More expensive diamond stones are vastly superior to the cheap versions and will offer you a vastly different sharpening experience!

-TIP: If you are interested in better understanding why expensive whetstones are much better than the cheap ones, check out the complete comparison in the article below:
+TIP: If you are interested in better understanding why expensive whetstones are much better than cheap ones, check out the complete comparison in the article below:

 5 Reasons Why Expensive Whetstone Is Better Than Cheap One